Neymar hungry for World Cup success

 The Paris Saint-Germain forward, 26, is on the comeback trail from a broken foot, less than a month out from the start of the showpiece event.

-Neymar is desperate to help Brazil – one of the favourites for the tournament – to its first FIFA World Cup title since 2002.
+Neymar is desperate to help Brazil – one of the favourites for the tournament – to their first World Cup title since 2002.

 "What inspires me the most is playing football.
-Being inside the field is my greatest joy," he said.
+Being inside the field is my greatest joy," he told Desimpedidos in a Facebook interview.

 "The World Cup is the biggest championship in the world, I just want to play and be a champion.
 This cup has to be mine."